 Besides the WWW there are many other uses of the Internet.
 Some of the most popular services provided include Electronic Mail (e-mail), File Transfer Protocol (FTP), Telenet, Mailing Lists, and News groups.
 Each of these services can be used to gather or disseminate information to customers of the forest products industry.
 E-mail is the most widely used service of the Internet.
 It allows individuals to send written messages via the computer to one another.
 It is similar to leaving a message on someone's telephone answering machine.
 It is currently estimated that 60% of all business employees and 80% of government employees have e-mail access.
 File Transfer Protocol allows the transfer of complete documents between computers.
 In the future there is no doubt in my mind that companies will be invoicing customers using FTP.
 Telenet is a method to have your computer act as a terminal for another computer network.
-It is often used for researching large data bases from libraries or government agencies.
+It is often used for researching large databases from libraries or government agencies.
 Mailing lists and News groups are similar in nature that the subscriber receives information on specific topics that they register for.
 In the wood products area there are specific News groups.
-These include groups interested in subjects such as wood science, wood, timber-engineering, management-decisions, pulp and paper, wood carving, and forestry.
-Appendix 1 lists the sites of common News groups or list serves that you can register for.
+These include groups interested in subjects such as wood science, wood, timber engineering, management-decisions, pulp and paper, wood carving, and forestry.

-Estimates range from 50 to 100 million people who have access to the Net and it reaches just about every country in the world.
+Estimates exceed 100 million people who have access to the Net and it reaches just about every country in the world.
 Currently, each month another one million people start to explore the Internet.
-Internet patrons tend to be well-educated and affluent.
-In 1995 it was estimated that over \$300 million of business was conducted over the Internet.
-Not bad for a medium that did not exist just four years earlier.
-According to Direct Marketing 1 magazine over 60% of this commerce were purchases of computer software and hardware, books, music, and magazines.
+Internet patrons tend to be well educated and affluent.
+In 1997 it was estimated that over \$600 million of business was conducted over the Internet.
+Not bad for a medium that did not exist just six years earlier.
+According to Direct Marketing magazine over 60% of this commerce were purchases of computer software and hardware, books, music, and magazines.
 This study indicates that over 70% of Web searchers are males with a higher education.
-Sixty-five percent of them held at least a four year degree and the average age was 32 years.
+Sixty-five percent of them held at least a four-year degree and the average age was 32 years.
 Your job will be how to best implement this technology to service your customer better and make money at the same time.